Fairness and promptness in Muller formulas: Introduction

-In order to circumvent this blow-up, a natural idea is to identify fragments of LTL with easier model checking problem.
-In the seminal work of Sistla and Clark~\cite{pspaceLTL}, they identified fragments whose model checking is $\conp$-complete.
-In particular they showed this complexity for the class of formulas that only uses the temporal operator $\f$.
+In order to circumvent this blow-up, a natural idea is to identify fragments of LTL where the model checking problem becomes easier to solve.
+In the seminal work of Sistla and Clarke~\cite{pspaceLTL}, they identified fragments where model checking is $\conp$-complete, which is more amenable to implementation than $\pspace$ as it opens the door to symbolic approaches using SAT-solvers.
+In particular they showed this complexity for the class of formulas that consists of Boolean combinations of reachability properties.
 We also cite the fragment identified by Muscholl et al.~\cite{MuschollW05}.
-This fragment is obtained by prohibiting the use of until operator and requiring to use only next operators indexed by a letter.
-They showed that the model checking problem is $\np$-complete.
-Finally we highlight the work of Emerson et al.~\cite{EmersonL87} where they studied the fragment of \emph{Muller formulas}, i.e., the fragment built upon $\finf$, and showed that it is also $\conp$-complete.
-We will see later that this fragment enjoys a nice property.
+This fragment is obtained by prohibiting the use of reachability operators (until) and restricting the formula to exclusively using next operators indexed by a letter.
+They showed that the model checking problem is $\np$-complete for this fragment.
+Finally we highlight the work of Emerson et al.~\cite{EmersonL87} where they studied the fragment of \emph{Muller formulas}, \textit{i.e.}~the fragment combining repeated reachability (\textit{i.e.}~B\"uchi) properties.
+They showed that model checking becomes $\conp$-complete for Muller formulas.

-The same complexity bound holds for the \emph{fair} model checking problem as well~\cite{CY95}.
-Indeed, verifying that the set of executions that do not satisfy a formula is small is also a PSPACE-complete task.
-Again, this follows from the translation into the automata-theoretic world.
-However, for at least one expressive fragment of LTL, these complexities differ.
-Indeed for the fragment of Muller Formulas, while the universal model checking problem is $\conp$-complete, the fair model checking problem can be solved by a linear time algorithm presented in~\cite{SVV07}.
-This follows from the fact that Muller formulas can be checked without prior processing thus avoiding the exponential blowup.
+The $\pspace$-complete complexity result also holds for the \emph{fair} model checking problem~\cite{CY95}.
+However, for the fragment of \emph{Muller Formulas}, while the universal model checking problem becomes $\conp$-complete, the fair model checking problem can be solved by a polynomial time algorithm presented in~\cite{SVV07}.
+In other words, this fragment allows one to take advantage of the fairness assumption to obtain tractable model checking procedures.